Charte-dot/The-Tipsy-Tiger-cg/README.md

 ![](documentation/User-story-ss/logo-nav.png)
    *Logo*

-* Links to the Home, About, Cocktails, My Cocktails, Register and Sign-in/Sign-out Pages: Home, about and cocktail pages and be viewed by all users.
+* Links to the Home, About, Cocktails, My Cocktails, Register and Sign-in/Sign-out Pages: Home, about and cocktail pages can be viewed by all users.
 My cocktails is limited to registered and logged in users.
 If the user is not signed in the Sign in and Register links are visible in the navbar.
 If the user is signed in the Sign In and Register links are replaced by a Sign Out link and the My Cocktails page link is visible:

 ![](documentation/User-story-ss/nav-bug2.png)